 Especially in today's climate, many people are being charged with sexual battery-related offenses primarily defined under California Penal Code 243.4 PC.

-This is a severe charge, and if you have a defense to this charge, you want to utilize it by way of getting the best attorney possible.
+This is a severe charge, and if you have a defense against this charge, you want to utilize it by getting the best attorney possible.

-Because, when it comes to a sexual battery crime, you're looking at registering as a sex offender under the new three-tier system for ten years.
+Because when it comes to a sexual battery crime, the potential consequences are severe.
+You're looking at registering as a sex offender under the new three-tier system for ten years.

 That means you'll likely be on the Megan's Law website.
 You won't be able to do certain things.
 You'll have to register every year within five days of your birthday.
 Nobody wants to do this.